Fiware/xifi-script/README.md

 3.  subscribeHadoop.py:
     * this subscribes the ngsi2cosmos adapter to receive the data from the region CB
     * MUST be run only ONCE
+4. testAPI.js:
+    * it is script that is useful in order to test the monitoring API
+    * remember to require and set the ConsumerKey ConsumerSecret
+    * node testAPI.js <username> <password> <apiPath>

 ###Additional configuration:
 * ngsi2cosmos: